jamtom97/tmux.conf/README.txt

-git clone in your home repository and then run install.sh so it'll put the config in the right location.
+git clone in your home directory and then run install.sh so it'll put the config in the right location.
 You can then remove the folder afterwards.